Hypertension – High blood pressure warning Dr. Winsome Christie

 Idiopathic intracranial hypertension Treatments include:

-• Weight loss – If you are overweight, your doctor will recommend healthy ways to lose weight.
-If you are very overweight and cannot lose weight through changing your diet and exercise habits, your doctor might recommend medicines or weight-loss surgery.
+Weight loss – If you are a heavier person, your doctor will recommend healthy ways to lose weight.
+If you are a very heavy person and cannot lose weight through changing your diet and exercise habits, your doctor might recommend medicines or weight-loss surgery.

 It is important, therefore to keep blood pressure under control by doing frequent blood pressure checks, lifestyle modifications, having periods of relaxation, stress reduction, and dietary adjustments to include healthy fats, reduced processed foods, less salt intake, less fast foods more fruits, and vegetables.
 Have regular checks with your doctor and consult a nutritionist/dietician for dietary advice.